<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is private banking?

-There is arguably far more to professional wealth planning and asset management than a private bank can and should provide.
+There is arguably far more to professional wealth planning and asset management than a private bank in the UAE can and should provide.

-What’s important for senior international professionals from one country and living in another, is that some local retail banks have set up ‘private banking’ divisions.
+What’s important for affluent families from one country and living in another, is that some local retail banks have set up ‘private banking’ divisions.
 These are typically staffed by young, inexperienced salespeople, employed to sell certain products (often structured) that earn them bonuses, and maximise their companies profits.
 This misalignment of incentive means the client experience and outcome is therefore a second priority – if even a priority at all.

 A wealth-owning family typically needs a trusted adviser/steward that is not only able to take charge of asset management in relation to liquid assets, but who is able to help the family with investments in property and anything else the family is interested in.